Ameyapores/Ameyapore.github.io/_pages/about.md

 ---
 Hey there!
 Excited to have you here.

-I am a postdoctoral researcher at the Department of Mathematical & Computational Sciences, University of Toronto, Canada.
-My current research interest spans broad topics of **robotic surgery**, such as surgical computer vision, robotic control, and reinforcement learning.
-This involves providing real-time assistance during surgery to improve patient outcomes through robotic or AI intervention.
+I am a **[Eric and Wendy Schmidt AI in Science Postdoctoral Fellow](https://schmidtfellows.utoronto.ca)** at the Department of Computer Science at the **University of Toronto (UofT)**.
+I am also affiliated to the **Vector Institute** as a Postdoctoral Fellow.

+My current research interest spans broad topics of **robotic learning** for manipulation tasks, particularly applied for robot-assisted surgery.
+Some topics that I am interested in are Reinforcement Learning (RL), accelerated simulations, Imitation learning and foundational models for robotic control.

 Before, I was a [Marie Skłodowska-Curie Actions (MSCA)](https://marie-sklodowska-curie-actions.ec.europa.eu/) Ph.D fellow at the Department of Computing Science, University of Verona, Italy (UNIVR) and at the Automatic Control, Robotics and Computer Vision division at the Universitat Politècnica de Catalunya (UPC) Barcelona, Spain.
-My thesis was jointly supervised by [Prof. Paolo Fiorini](https://www.dimi.univr.it/?ent=persona&id=9) and [Prof Alicia Casals](https://futur.upc.edu/AliciaCasalsGelpi).
-The Ph.D. journey was part of the European Union's Horizon 2020 research and innovation program, AuTonomous intraLumiAl Surgery [ATLAS](https://atlas-itn.eu/) project.
+My Ph.D. thesis was jointly supervised by [Prof. Paolo Fiorini](https://www.dimi.univr.it/?ent=persona&id=9) and [Prof Alicia Casals](https://futur.upc.edu/AliciaCasalsGelpi) as part of the European Union's Horizon 2020 research and innovation program, AuTonomous intraLumiAl Surgery [ATLAS](https://atlas-itn.eu/) project.

+Some of my notable contributions include:
-During the Ph.D., my contributions were towards increasing the safety of surgical robotic procedures through safe-reinforcement learning approaches.
-We developed one of the first soft-tissue simulation environments to train and test robots for automating surgical subtasks.
+1. UnityFlexML: Soft-tissue simulation environments to train and test robots for automating surgical subtasks.
-My research has also been in the domain of reinforcement learning to learn effective task representations that could help in generalizing policies to other tasks.
+2. Safe-RL approaches.
+3. Hierarchical RL for learning task representations for solving long-horizon tasks.

 For detailed list of my research activity, visit the [publications page](https://ameyapores.github.io/publications/).

-Contact: ameya(dot)pore@univr(dot)it
+Contact: amey(dot)pore@utoronto(dot)ca

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.